EURUSD Technical Analysis - New lows in sight | Forexlive

 EURUSD Technical Analysis – 1 hour Timeframe

-On the 1 hour chart, we can see that we had a divergence with the MACD with the last leg lower.
-This is generally a sign of weakening momentum often followed by pullbacks or reversals.
-In this case, we got a pullback into the trendline and the 38.2% Fibonacci retracement level where the sellers piled in with a defined risk above the trendline to position for a fall into the 1.0515 support.
+On the 1 hour chart, we can see that we recently got a divergence with the MACD, which is generally a sign of weakening momentum often followed by pullbacks or reversals.
+In this case, we saw a pullback into the resistance area around the 1.0770 level where the sellers piled in for more downside.
+The break below the counter-trendline should be another confirmation that the downtrend has restarted and we are likely to see new lower lows soon.

-If the price breaks below the recent low, we should see even more selling coming into the market and push the price to new lows.
-The buyers, on the other hand, will need the price to break above the trendline to invalidate the bearish setup and start targeting new higher highs, but ultimately, they will need the price to break above the major downward trendline around the 1.08 handle to reverse the main downtrend.

 Upcoming Events